atrahhdis/mahasivipassana/content/the-manual-of-insight.md

 <br>
-### Progress of Insight Map by MVMR
+### Progress of Insight Map

 [Download The Map](https://mahasivipassana.com/downloads/pdf/progress_of_insight_map.pdf)

-This map is just a simplified version of Steve Armstrong's map included in the Abhidhamma Reference Tables.
+This map is just a simplified version (created by MVMR) of Steve Armstrong's map included in the "Abhidhamma Reference Tables".

 <br>